-Lifestyle medicine prevents 80% of all chronic disease.
+Lifestyle medicine prevents over 80% of all chronic disease.
 Early detection and prevention is the best solution for AI disorders.
 Consult with an Ayurvedic practitioner annually to make sure everything is in balance, or sooner if you are experiencing any signs of inflammation.
 If you have been diagnosed with an AI, an ayurvedic practitioner can customize a treatment plan based on your unique situation and time schedule.
 You can find “pitta pacifying recipes” in “The Essential Ayurvedic Cookbook”.
 In the meantime, here are some simple remedies you can try on your own that are both preventative and restorative:

 - Meditation or Prayer– Pray or meditate before eating to reset agni and clear negative emotions.
 This helps to balance our emotions and balanced emotions keep agni strong.

 - Pranayama – Practice cooling pranayama such as shiitali breathing during times of anger to cool your body and clear your mind (consult with a certified yoga or ayurveda practitioner for specific instructions).